Facebook iconTransformers vs vLLM vs SGLang: Comparison Guide

 print(reply)

-This code uses vLLM directly in Python to run the TinyLlama model efficiently without needing to start a separate API server.
+This code uses vLLM directly in Python to run the TinyLlama model efficiently.
+In my experience, this is one of the simplest ways to see vLLM’s performance benefits without setting up an API server first.

 Murtuza Kutub